 - Grandchild The grandson or granddaughter of the householder. - Brother/Sister The brother or sister of the householder, including stepbrothers, stepsisters, and brothers and sisters by adoption.
 Brothers-in-law and sisters-in-law are included in the "Other Relative" category on the questionnaire. - Parent The father or mother of the householder, including a stepparent or adoptive parent.
-Fathers-in-law and mothers-in-law are included in the "Parent-in-law" category on the questionnaire. - Parent-in-law The mother-in-law or father-in-law of the householder. - Son-in-law or daughter-in-law The spouse of the child of the householder. - Other Relatives Anyone not listed in a reported category above who is related to the householder by birth, marriage, or adoption (brother-in-law, grandparent, nephew, aunt, cousin, and so forth).
+Fathers-in-law and mothers-in-law are included in the "Parent-in-law" category on the questionnaire. - Parent-in-law The mother-in-law or father-in-law of the householder. - Son-in-law or daughter-in-law The spouse of the child of the householder. - Other Relatives Related by birth, marriage, or adoption, but NOT one of the categories above- for example, niece or nephew.
+If a foster child is related to the householder, respondents are advised to select the appropriate relative category, such as grandchild, or include in the "Other relative" category.